Ice Fishing FAQ

 Q: Can I buy a fishing permit and equipment in the baitshop?

 A: The Oziles Tackle shop rents and sells all kinds of ice fishing tackle and equipment.
-Unfortunately, the tackle shop no longer sells outdoors cards and fishing permits.
-They can be purchased at the Canadian Tire on Innes Road and Walmart in Rockland.
+Unfortunately, the tackle does not sell outdoors cards and fishing permits.
+They can be purchased at most outdoors stores like SAIL and Cabela's.

 Q: Who's this guy Big Al that everyone keeps referring to?